Notice to Our Patients Regarding a Stolen Briefcase. Learn More

 Cancer Focus: Leukemia , Myelodysplastic Syndromes (MDS)

 Dr. Kubal completed his hematology/oncology fellowship at the University of South Florida at Moffitt Cancer Center, completing an MBA concurrently at the University of South Florida.
 Dr. Kubal's research and clinical interests are in myeloid malignancies with a particular focus in acute leukemias.
 In addition to his clinical efforts, Dr. Kubal serves as the medical director of process excellence and is focused on continuous improvement of the patient experience.
+Dr. Kubal will serve as Senior Medical Director of Moffitt at Wesley Chapel AdventHealth, and will serve full time at the Wesley Chapel campus.

 Education & Training